<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Browser fingerprinting

-Through these methods, companies can better assess buyer interest and intent.
+Through these methods, companies can better assess your interest and intent as a buyer.
 It also helps them tailor the content of their websites to improve user engagement.

-First-party cookies are the cookies installed by the website owner.
-They gather customer data that helps improve user experience.
-For example, Netflix uses cookies to make movie recommendations based on the movies the user has watched.
+First-party cookies are cookies your website uses to gather data about your company.
+They are installed by the website owner.
+They gather customer data that helps improve the user experience.
+For example, on Netflix, first-party cookies are created to make movie recommendations based on the movies the user has watched.

 Netflix using first-party cookies for recommendations.
 We won’t see first-party cookies going away anytime soon